Diet Coke: History

-Diet Coke was launched in 1982, debuting in New York City in July and rolling out to most of the rest of the United States by end of 1982, and some Canadian markets.
+Diet Coke was launched in 1982, debuting in New York City in Julyand expanding to some Canadian markets and throughout most of the United States by the end of the year. and rolling out to most of the rest of the United States by end of 1982, and some Canadian markets.
 Coca-Cola referred to it as "the Company's most significant new product entry in 96 years".
+In an attempt to address concerns that Diet Coke may eat into sales of Tab, then President of Coca-Cola USA Brian Dyson told the New York Times that the company was looking to target men as a new demographic of diet soda drinkers.
 It quickly overtook Tab in sales by a wide margin (though Tab would remain on the market for decades to come) to become the top selling low-calorie soft drink in America.
 Diet Coke's domestic success was swift, by the end of 1983 overtaking 7UP to become the third highest selling soft drink overall in the United States, a position it would hold on to for decades to come.
 According to the company, Diet Coke was the "fastest-growing major soft drink in history."